Deadchuck06/Travel-Agency/README.md

 Booking Form: A simple booking form for customers to inquire about travel packages.

-Contact Page: Information on how to get in touch with the agency.

 Responsive Design: The website is optimized for viewing on both desktop and mobile devices.

 Interactive Elements: Basic JavaScript functionality, such as form validation.